Excess Weighted Average Floating Spread definition

 Excess Weighted Average Floating Spread means a percentage equal as of any date of determination to a number obtained by multiplying (a) the excess, if any, of the Weighted Average Floating Spread over the Minimum Floating Spread by (b) the number obtained by dividing the aggregate principal balance of all Floating Rate Obligations by the aggregate principal balance of all Fixed Rate Obligations (with respect to any Deferrable Security, including for this purpose any capitalized interest with respect to which current cash interest is being paid but excluding any portion of the principal balance or capitalized interest with respect to which current cash interest is not being paid).
 The “Minimum Weighted Average Coupon Test” will be satisfied on any date of determination if the Weighted Average Coupon plus the Excess Weighted Average Floating Spread equals or exceeds the Minimum Weighted Average Coupon.
 The “Weighted Average Coupon” as of any Measurement Date, is the number obtained by dividing:

 Excess Weighted Average Floating Spread.
-As of any date of determination, a percentage equal to the product obtained by multiplying (a) the greater of zero and the excess, if any, of the Weighted Average Floating Spread over the Minimum Fitch Floating Spread by (b) the number obtained by dividing (i) the Aggregate Principal Balance of all floating rate Collateral Obligations (excluding any Defaulted Obligation and, to the extent of any non-cash interest, any Deferrable Security) by (ii) the Aggregate Principal Balance of all fixed rate Collateral Obligations (excluding any Defaulted Obligation and, to the extent of any non-cash interest, any Deferrable Security).
+As of any Measurement Date, a percentage equal to the product obtained by multiplying (a) the greater of zero and the excess, if any, of the Weighted Average Floating Spread over the Minimum Floating Spread by (b) the number obtained by dividing the Aggregate Principal Balance of all Floating Rate Obligations (excluding any Defaulted Obligation and, to the extent of any non-cash interest, any Deferrable Security or Partial Deferrable Security) by the Aggregate Principal Balance of all Fixed Rate DOC ID - 23995681.13 30 Obligations (excluding any Defaulted Obligation and, to the extent of any non-cash interest, any Deferrable Security or any Partial Deferrable Security).

 Excess Weighted Average Floating Spread means a percentage equal as of any date of determination to a number obtained by multiplying (a) the excess, if any, of the Weighted Average Floating Spread over the Minimum Floating Spread by (b) the number obtained by dividing the aggregate principal balance (including for this purpose any capitalized interest) of all Floating Rate Obligations by the aggregate principal balance (including for this purpose any capitalized interest) of all Fixed Rate Obligations (excluding any Deferrable Security and any Partial Deferrable Security to the extent of any non-cash interest).